 Q: I understand why we have codes for public buildings, but why do the codes have to apply to my own house?

-A: The national average for the length of time someone owns any one home is less than 5 years.
-It is inevitable that someone else will someday own your house.
+A: It is inevitable that someone else will someday own your house.
 In addition, many people modify their homes while they own them to not only meet the needs of their personal tastes and life style, but to improve the value.
-Home improvement is a big business in this country.
 People buying homes in a community that adopts and enforces building codes have an expectation that the product that they are buying meets some minimum standards.
 While there is always a certain element of “buyer beware” in any purchase, where permits and inspections are required, there is a basic assurance that what is concealed in the walls is safe.
 Our experience has been that folks generally want a contractor to meet all code requirements as long as they know what the cost of that will be up front.
 However, human nature being what it is, some people are willing to compromise on certain code requirements if they don’t recognize an immediate cost-benefit to themselves, and would be willing to indemnify themselves against the possible risk.
 That same person though, if he were the buyer, would expect that everything about the house met code unless any deficiencies were disclosed to him and if he were willing to accept those deficiencies, that the purchase price would reflect a discount because of them.
 A community deals with this reality by adopting codes as laws that prevent anyone from indemnifying him or herself from a code violation.
 In other words, you might be willing to live with the consequences of an improperly installed water heater, but the law does not allow you to assume that risk.
 As an example, you can not sign a waiver with the police department that allows you to exceed the speed limit as long as you accept the liability for whatever damages that might result from an accident that was caused by your speeding.

 Q: Why are there so many codes?